Reading-Advantage-Thailand/codecamp-advantage/src/data/curriculum/DJ03FS/DJ03FS-django-react-course-syllabus.md

 8. Deploy and maintain Django applications on AWS
 9. Optimize Django applications for performance
 10. Develop internationalized and accessible web applications

-This course is designed to be challenging, engaging, and directly applicable to real-world development scenarios.
-The integration of projects with each unit ensures that students immediately apply their learning, preparing them for a successful career in modern web development with Django and React.